Nearly K\"ahler Geometry and $(2,3,5)$-Distributions via Projective Holonomy: Projective -manifolds with a parallel tractor split cross product

 \subsection{Compactification of N(P)K-geometries}

-One may ask whether there are effective ways to find and treat compactifications of complete nearly K\"{a}hler, or nearly para-K\"{a}hler, manifolds.
+One may ask whether there are effective ways to treat compactifications of complete nearly K\"{a}hler, or nearly para-K\"{a}hler, manifolds.
 In view of the models for these structures (see Section \ref{modelS}), and also Theorem \ref{NPKtoPhi}, it is natural to approach this via projective geometry.

-Taking this view point, it is then interesting to investigate the possibilities for the topology and geometry of the set of boundary points.
+Taking this viewpoint, it is then interesting to investigate the possibilities for the geometry of the set of boundary points.
 Theorem \ref{cify} is concerned with this question in the nearly K\"{a}hler case, and there we find that (under the assumptions there) one is essentially forced back into the setting of Theorem \ref{orbit}.
 Here we prove this after first extending the theorem to include the nearly para-K\"{a}hler case.

-\begin{theorem} Let $M$ be an open dense submanifold in a compact connected projective $6$-manifold $(N,{\bf p})$, possibly with boundary, so that one of the following two possibilities hold: either $N$ is a manifold with boundary $\partial N$ and $N\setminus M=\partial N$, or $N$ is closed and $N\setminus M$ is contained in a smoothly embedded submanifold of $N$ of codimension at least 2.
-Suppose further that $M$ is equipped with a complete nearly K\"{a}hler structure $(g, J)$ (or a nearly para-K\"{a}hler structure $(g, J)$ that satisfies $\ab{\nabla J, \nabla J} \neq 0$ everywhere) such that the projective class $[\nabla^g]$ of the Levi-Civita connection $\nabla^g$ coincides with ${\bf p}|_M$.
-Then, either

-\begin{itemize} \item $M$ is closed and $M=N$; or \item $g$ has signature $(2,4)$ (resp.\ signature $(3,3)$) and we are in the first setting with $N\setminus M$ the smooth ($5$-dimensional) boundary for $N$.
-Furthermore the metric $g$ is projectively compact of order 2, and the boundary has a canonical conformal structure equivalent to an (oriented) Cartan $(2,3,5)$-distribution. \end{itemize} \end{theorem}
+\begin{theorem} Let $(\overline{M},{\bf p})$ be a 6-manifold with boundary $\partial M\neq \emptyset $ and interior $M$.
+Suppose further that $M$ is equipped with a geodesically complete nearly K\"{a}hler structure $(g, J)$ (or a nearly para-K\"{a}hler structure $(g, J)$ that satisfies $\ab{\nabla J, \nabla J} \neq 0$ everywhere) such that the projective class $[\nabla^g]$ of the Levi-Civita connection $\nabla^g$ coincides with ${\bf p}|_M$.
+Then: $g$ has signature $(2,4)$ (resp.\ signature $(3,3)$), the metric $g$ is projectively compact of order 2, and the boundary has a canonical conformal structure equivalent to an oriented Cartan $(2,3,5)$-distribution. \end{theorem}

 \begin{proof} From Theorem \ref{NPKtoPhi}, $M$ has canonically a parallel generic tractor $3$-form $\Phi\in \Lambda^3\cT^*$.
 This determines a parallel tractor metric $H$ on $M$ via the formula \nn{HHdef}.
 On $M$ the density field $\tau:=H_{AB}X^A X^B$ is nowhere zero and $H$, $\tau$ and the Einstein metric are related as in the expression \nn{Hform}.